Skip to main content

 The annual 401(k) account fee charged to you is typically between 0.08% and 0.35%, depending on the pricing plan chosen by your employer and the date the plan was established.

-How is the account fee calculated?
+How are account fees calculated?

-For example, if your account fee is 0.15%, and you have a balance of $10,000 in your 401(k), then your account fee for the month would be about $1.25.
-The formula in this scenario is (10,000 x 0.0015)/12 = 1.25.¹
+For example, if your account fee is 0.15% (0.0015), and you have a balance of $10,000 in your 401(k), then your account fee for the month would be $1.25.ΒΉ

 Where can I view my monthly fees?

+From our website: To see the fees charged to your account, navigate to Transactions from the main menu of your dashboard.
 Your account fees will be listed within the report based on the dates they were processed.

 You can learn more about Guideline 401(k) fees here or in our Form ADV 2A Brochure.